skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 commanding an army.
 When he was young, his father sent him away to study abroad.
 He spent many years of study in the lands of Dunlock and Mar Talos.
 He did not have his father's skills in magic or leadership.
-When the city fell, he dressed as a pesant and fled into the wildnerness, where he was captured.
+When the city fell, he dressed as a peasant and fled into the wilderness, where he was captured.
 He was sure the enemy would have discovered who he was and put him to death if I hadn't freed him.

 We tried to sneak around Crossway, but scouts spotted us and I was